Answers to frequently asked questions around furlough leave

 Owners of small businesses who pay themselves a PAYE salary are covered under the furlough scheme.
 The scheme does not apply to dividend payments so director-shareholders who are paid partly or mainly in dividends will only be covered to the extent that they receive PAYE earnings.

-The Coronavirus Self-employment Income Support Scheme has been introduced to provide a similar sort of support to those not eligible under the job retention scheme.
-This means self-employed directors with taxable profits below a £50,000 annual threshold may be eligible to apply for support under the self-employment scheme.
-Although this scheme is going to be extended beyond June the threshold may reduce to £30,000 going forward; further details are awaited.
+The Coronavirus Self-employment Income Support Scheme provides a similar sort of support to those not eligible under the job retention scheme.
+This means self-employed directors with taxable profits below a £50,000 annual threshold whose business has been adversely affected by coronavirus can apply for support under the self-employment scheme.
+The scheme has been extended beyond June.

 Salaried partners who are paid through the PAYE payroll are eligible under the furlough scheme.
 Partner owners and LLP members who are treated as self-employed (and not paid through the PAYE payroll) will not be covered.
 Like directors, self-employed partners with taxable profits below the annual threshold may be eligible to apply for support under the self-employment scheme.